Chrono Crusade: Production

-In an interview with ADV Manga, Daisuke Moriyama expressed his own opinion about the differences and similarities of the anime and manga, with one of them being the theme of the story.
+In an interview with ADV Manga, the original manga author Daisuke Moriyama expressed his own opinion about the differences and similarities of the anime and manga, with one of them being the theme of the story.
 Although the bond between Chrono and Rosette and the idea of time running out were the same, Moriyama felt that the anime and manga showed this theme in different ways.
-While the anime centered more on the currents of time, fate and trust, Moriyama believed that the manga focused more on the Rosette's individual ideology and how the potential strength of her will can change her current situation.
+While the anime centered more on the currents of time, fate and trust, Moriyama believed that the manga focused more on Rosette's individual ideology and how the potential strength of her will can change her current situation.

 In producing the English-language version, ADV did extensive research in keeping the slang words within 1920s canon.
 One word, "bimbo", is explained to mean a tough man in 1920s slang, while the modern version refers to a stupid woman.
 The English voice actors for Rosette and Chrono (Hilary Haag and Greg Ayres) nearly lost their voices on numerous occasions due to the fast-paced voice work demanded by the anime.

 Media

 Manga

-Written and illustrated by Daisuke Moriyama, Chrono Crusade has 59 chapters, called "Acts".
-It premiered in the November 1998 issue Dragon Age and ran until its conclusion in the June 2004 issue.
-The individual chapters were published in eight tankōbon volumes by Kadokawa Shoten from December 1999 to September 2004.
+Written and illustrated by Daisuke Moriyama, Chrono Crusade started in Fujimi Shobo's Monthly Comic Dragon on December 9, 1998.
+The series later continued in Monthly Dragon Age from April 9, 2003, and finished on May 8, 2004.
+Its individual chapters were collected in eight tankōbon volumes, released between November 30, 1999, and September 1, 2004.
+Shōnen Gahōsha republished the series in a new eight-volume edition under its Young King Comics imprint from January 8 to April 9, 2010; in this edition, the title Chrno Crusade (in Latin script), which appeared in the original edition, was corrected, appearing as Chrono Crusade.

-The series was licensed for English language release in North America by ADV Manga in 2004.
-In addition to releasing all eight volumes of the series, ADV Manga published some of the series chapters in its anime and manga magazine Newtype USA.
-The series was released in English in Australia and New Zealand by Madman Entertainment.
-It was also licensed for regional language releases in France by Asuka, in Mexico by Grupo Editorial Vid, in Italy by Planet Manga, in Germany by Carlsen Comics, in Hungary by Mangafan and in Denmark and Sweden by Mangismo.
+The series was licensed for English release in North America by ADV Manga.
+The eight volumes were released from 2004 to 2006.
+Some of the series' chapters were featured in the Newtype USA magazine.
+In Australia and New Zealanda, Madman Entertainment released the eight volumes from 2005 to 2006.

-Most recently, a reprint of Chrono Crusade was released in Japan, beginning in January 2010 and releasing two volumes per month.
-These featured brand-new book design and artwork.
-Of note is the crucial spelling correction from "Chrno" to "Chrono", following the statement made by Moriyama's publishers during the original serialization apologizing for the typo.
-The reprint features brand-new artwork on each volume with minimal ornamentation, featuring one character each (in order, Rosette, Chrono, Satella, Azmaria, Aion, Mary, Fiore) until the last volume, which featured a collage of the main cast, including Joshua, Sister Kate, and Father Remington.